 I had been miked, washed and did my plating and then went to wait by the door to the hallway that led to the judges.
 I could start to feel the nerves creep in.
 I sent a text to Jeanne back home, letting her know I was about to go in and before I knew it I was taking my walk down the hallway to the judges.
 There I was checked once more, the number taken off my pack and now I wait.

 There was a black curtain in front of the doors leading to the shooting area.
 I was lead in and met the director where he quickly gave me direction as to what I would do once I was called.

 I rounded the corner, walked to the spot marked on the floor, looked up and there sat Laura Calder, Tony Chapman and Dana McCauley.

 Immediately I noticed that the sample bag I had wanted the judges to see was not on their table.
 That did throw me off my game as I was going to start off by talking about that.
 I found out later it has been opened up and plated for photography purposes.
-I had 3 more bags sitting back in the waiting area.
-I wish I would have taken one in with me.
-I was pleased with the labeling I had made and was excited to show them what I had in mind for store packaging.
+With 3 more bags sitting back in the waiting area, I wish I would have taken one in with me.
+Pleased with the labeling I had made and was excited to show them what I had in mind for store packaging.
 Looking back over it now, I was more prepared for the next step in the process, the packaging, big production and defining what makes it a President’s Choice product.

 All 3 of the judges had good things to say about my product.
 I do know my nerves were a factor and I really did not come across as strong as I know I could have.
 Laura being a Chef pointed out a few things with the product that I agreed with and I have started working out what I could do for a more polished product and am hitting the kitchen tonight with a few ideas.